plone/plone-vs-snippets/README.md

 ## Install

+This extension is already in the official Extension Marketplace and can ve installed directly from VS Code.

+### Manual Install

 To install it manually in your VS Code editor, check out this repository and symlink it under the name "plone-snippets" into your extensions directory on Linux usually: `~/.vscode/extensions/`.
 You have to reload the editor window or restart vs code, to load the snippets.